The future of home heating – what can you expect?

 The link between gas boilers and carbon emissions

-You might expect that heavy industry is to blame for the majority of the carbon emissions in this country, but in fact, it’s domestic energy use that contributes the most.
+You might expect that heavy industry is to blame for the majority of the country’s carbon emissions, but in fact, it’s domestic energy use that contributes the most.

 Our homes produce a hefty amount of greenhouse gasses, and experts predict that most of this comes from our gas boilers.